~Updated February 2018~

 In the cellar the patron will find the curing meat hanging from the ceiling.

-Sadie treats the visitors in Firestone Farm to period Christmas music on the 19th century pump organ.|
+|Sadie treated the visitors in Firestone Farm to period Christmas music on the 19th century pump organ.|

 During the winter, Greenfield Village closes its gates.
-This is the time of year the workers clean and prepare for the following tourist season, so it's a rarity to see the inside all snow covered.
+This is the time of year the workers clean and prepare for the following tourist season, so it's a rarity to see it all snow covered.
 But I have friends that work there inside the Village and they have been kind enough to take photos for me for my blog.